Semigroups related to additive and multiplicative, free and Boolean convolutions

 Another consequence of this relation is that $\mu^{\uplus t}$ is freely infinitely divisible for $0 \leq t \leq 1$ whenever $\mu$ is freely infinitely divisible.
 This has been conjectured by Bo\.{z}ejko from many calculations~\cite{BW2}.

 Also, we give an upper bound of the indicator in terms of Jacobi parameters for any probability measure with a finite fourth moment.
-Moreover, we show that only free Meixner distributions achieve the upper bound.
+Moreover, we show that only free Meixner distributions achieve that upper bound.

 Delta and Cauchy distributions have free divisibility indicators equal to infinity.
-This is because they are the fixed points of the semigroup of homomorphisms~\cite{Bel2}.
-They have been the only known examples whose free divisibility indicator is infinity.
+This is because they are the fixed points of the semigroup $\mathbb{B}_t$~\cite{Bel2}.
+They had been the only known examples whose free divisibility indicators are infinity.
 We will provide other ones: free stable laws and Boolean strictly stable laws of index $1/2$.
 However, these examples are not fixed points of the semigroup of homomorphisms.
 To get these results, we prove that the free divisibility indicator is invariant under shifts and the Boolean convolution with a delta measure.
 Moreover, we prove in Appendix that the Cauchy distributions and delta measures are the only fixed points of the homomorphisms.

 A multiplicative free convolution $\boxtimes$ and Boolean convolution $\utimes$ and their associated infinite divisibility, which we explain more in Section \ref{sec1}, can be defined on the positive real line and on the unit circle.
 So, in relation to multiplicative free infinite divisibility, a natural question is if a divisibility indicator and a composition semigroup exist for these convolutions.